Blue1993/Pseq2Sites/README.md

 If predict the binding site of single chain, separate each chain.

-For more details input file format, see *_data.csv file in datasets dir.
+For more details input file format, see *_data.csv file in datasets/examples dir.

 ### 2. Get amino acid-level embeddings
 ProTrans is used to extract amino acid-level embeddings from protein sequences.